-31 December 2012 € millions 31 December 2011 € millions Total change 2012 v 2011 € millions Translation foreign exchange effect € millions Operational change 2012 v 2011 € millions Revenue 9.0 21.3 (12.3) (0.3) (12.0) Cost of operations (8.9) (18.6) 9.7 0.3 9.4 Gross profit 0.1 2.7 (2.6) - (2.6) Administrative expenses (0.5) (1.0) 0.5 ļ 0.5 Gross profit less administrative expenses (0.4) 1.7 (2.1) - (2.1)
+12 months period ended 31 December 2013 € millions 12 months period ended 31 December 2012 € millions Total change 2013 v 2012 € millions Translation foreign exchange effect € millions Operational change 2013 v 2012 € millions Revenue 37.1 9.0 28.1 - 28.1 Cost of operations (28.0) (8.9) (19.1) - (19.1) Gross profit 9.1 0.1 9.0 - 9.0 Administrative expenses (0.4) (0.5) 0.1 - 0.1 Gross profit less administrative expenses 8.7 (0.4) 9.1 1 9.1

-Sales are only recognised when apartments have been handed over to new owners with the full price of the apartment received by the Group.
-At this moment the economic risks and rewards are transferred to the new owner and in accordance with the Group's accounting policy, the revenue and associated costs of these apartment sales are recognised in the income statement.
-Please note that for Concept House and Apartamenty przy Krasińskiego projects no sales and associated costs have been recognized in the income statement as these projects are still under construction.
+Proceeds from the sale of residential apartments developed by the Group are only recognised when apartments have been handed over to new owners with notarial deed signed.
+At this moment the economic risks and rewards are transferred to the new owner and in accordance with the Group's accounting policy, the revenue and associated costs of these apartment are recognised in the income statement.
+Please note that for:

+- Concept House and Apartamenty przy Krasińskiego projects construction was finalized in 2013 and the Group recognized sales and associated costs in the consolidated income statement as the above mentioned criteria have been met: - Capital Art Apartments III project no sales and associated costs have been recognized in the income statement as the project is under construction.

-The decrease in gross profit realised in the year ended 31 December 2012 as compared to the same period in 2011 is mainly a result of a lower number of apartments handed over in Platinum Towers and Capital Art Apartments, as well as a decrease in average sales price per sqm.
+The increase in gross profit realised in the year ended 31 December 2013 as compared to the same period in 2012 is mainly a result of sharp increase in a number of apartments sold.
+As presented in the table below in 2013 the Group managed to complete the sale of 319 apartments (in Apartamenty przy Krasińskiego, Concept House, Platinum Towers and Capital Art Apartments I&II projects), whereas in 2012 the revenues from the sale of 42 apartments were recognized.

-Apartment sales in developments in Warsaw
+Apartment sales in Warsaw